Leshuguita/ringracers-scripts/README.md

 # This is a fork!

-actully it just has a single custom file in /build/, but still, this might be out of date so you should probably use the [original repo](https://github.com/GenericHeroGuy/ringracers-scripts) instead.
+actually it just has a single custom file in /build/, but still, this might be out of date so you should probably use the [original repo](https://github.com/GenericHeroGuy/ringracers-scripts) instead.

+---

 # ringracers-scripts